 ASCs that control equipment located above accessible ceilings shall be mounted on the equipment and shall be rated for plenum use.

-ASCs that control equipment located in occupied spaces or outside shall either be mounted within the equipment enclosure (responsibility for physical fit remains with the contractor) or in a nearby mechanical/utility room in which case it shall be enclosed in a NEMA 1, locking enclosure.
+ASCs that control equipment located in occupied spaces or outside shall either be mounted within the equipment enclosure or in a nearby mechanical/utility room in which case it shall be enclosed in a NEMA 1, locking enclosure.

 Programmability: Operator shall be able to modify all setpoints (temperature and airflow), scheduling parameters associated with the unit, tuning and set up parameters, interstage timing parameters, and mode settings.
 Operator shall be able to address and configure spare inputs for monitoring.
 [Operator shall be able to address and configure spare outputs for simple single loop control actions or event initiated actions.]
 Application-specific block control algorithms shall used to meet the sequence of operations.
 The ability to customize the control algorithm is not required unless specifically indicated otherwise.